Strasbourg: Transport

 The tram system that now criss-crosses the historic city centre complements walking and biking in it.
 The centre has been transformed into a pedestrian priority zone that enables and invites walking and biking by making these active modes of transport comfortable, safe and enjoyable.
 These attributes are accomplished by applying the principle of "filtered permeability" to the existing irregular network of streets.
 It means that the network adaptations favour active transport and, selectively, "filter out" the car by reducing the number of streets that run through the centre.
 While certain streets are discontinuous for cars, they connect to a network of pedestrian and bike paths which permeate the entire centre.
 In addition, these paths go through public squares and open spaces increasing the enjoyment of the trip.
-This logic of filtering a mode of transport is fully expressed in a comprehensive model for laying out neighbourhoods and districts – the Fused Grid.
+This logic of filtering a mode of transport is fully expressed in a comprehensive model for laying out neighbourhoods and districts – the fused grid.

 At present the A35 autoroute, which parallels the Rhine between Karlsruhe and Basel, and the A4 autoroute, which links Paris with Strasbourg, penetrate close to the centre of the city.
 The Grand contournement ouest (GCO) project, programmed since 1999, planned to construct a 24 km highway connection between the junctions of the A4 and the A35 autoroutes in the north and of the A35 and A352 autoroutes in the south.
 This routes well to the west of the city in order to divest a significant portion of motorized traffic from the unité urbaine.
 The GCO project was opposed by environmentalists, who created a ZAD (or Zone to Defend).
-After much delay, the GCO was finally inaugurated on 11 December 2021.
+After much delay, the GCO was finally inaugurated on 11 December 2021 as the A355 autoroute.

-Strasbourg Public Transport Statistics
+Strasbourg public transport statistics

 The average amount of time people spend commuting on public transport in Strasbourg on weekdays is 52 min.
 7% of travellers on public transport travel for more than 2 hours every day.
 The average amount of time people wait at a stop or station for public transport is 9 min and 11% of passengers wait for more than 20 minutes on average every day.
 The average distance people usually travel in a single trip on public transport is 3.9 km, whilst none travels for more than 12 km in a single direction.